Lightning Jack: Production

 Paul Hogan wanted to make a classic Western and he was attracted to the idea of making a movie about a bank robber.

 Hogan created a company, Lightning Ridge Ltd, which he then floated on the Australian Stock Exchange to help fund the film through investors buying stock.
 Hogan raised funds this way in order to maintain creative control over the film.
 The company was delisted in 2001.

 Filming took place in Santa Fe, NM; Tucson and Page, AZ; Moab, Utah; and Colorado with some interiors shot at Movie World Studios on the Gold Coast in Australia.
 Director Simon Wincer says making the film was a logistical nightmare because there were so many other westerns filming on the same locations at the same time, such as Wyatt Earp, Geronimo, City Slickers 2 and Tombstone.

 Major League Baseball pitcher Roger Clemens makes an uncredited cameo appearance as the eye-patched outlaw character "Dutch Spencer".

 Reception

+Critical reception

-Lightning Jack got negative reviews from critics.
+Lightning Jack got mostly negative reviews from critics.
 On Rotten Tomatoes the film has an approval rating of 6% based on reviews from 17 critics.

+James Berardinelli rated the film one and a half out of four stars, describing it as a "well-meaning but completely lifeless comedy that is short on humor and long on boredom".
+He also felt that Hogan "had one story to tell, and, once Crocodile Dundee was made, the wellspring ran dry".
+Roger Ebert gave the film two out of four stars, writing: "It's impossible to dislike Paul Hogan, and almost as hard to like his movies.
+They're as goodhearted as they are simple-minded.
+"Lightning Jack, " his new comic Western, is an example. ...
+It generates some chuckles, but nothing much more, because the movie's too agreeable and easy-going for its own good."

 Box office

-The film opened at number 2 in the United States behind Guarding Tess and grossed less than $17 million in the United States and Canada.
-It grossed A$6.4 million in Australia and $25 million worldwide.
+The film opened at number 2 in the United States behind Guarding Tess with an opening weekend gross of $5.4 million but went on to gross less than $17 million in the United States and Canada.
+It opened over Easter weekend in Australia and was the number one film with a gross of A$1.8 million.
+It went on to gross A$6.4 million in Australia and $25 million worldwide.